Mike Manning (actor)

-Michael Christopher Manning is an American actor, producer, reality television personality and activist.
-Manning gained fame as a cast member on the MTV series The Real World: D.C. in 2009 at 22 years old.
+Michael Christopher Manning (born April 12, 1987) is an American actor, producer, former reality television personality, and activist.
+Manning gained fame as a cast member on the MTV series The Real World: D.C. in 2009.
 Before subsequently embarking on an acting career, he appeared in a number of films and television programs, such as the 2014 Disney Channel original movie Cloud 9, in which he played Nick Swift, Hawaii Five-0, Love Is All You Need?
 (2016), Teen Wolf, The Call, Son of the South and Days of Our Lives.

 As a producer, his work includes the documentary Kidnapped for Christ, and The Bay, which won the 2020 Daytime Emmy Award for Outstanding Digital Daytime Drama Series.
-He won the 2021 Daytime Emmy Award Outstanding Performance By a Supporting Actor in a Daytime Fiction Program for his performance as Caleb McKinnon.
+He won the 2021 Daytime Emmy Award Outstanding Performance By a Supporting Actor in a Daytime Fiction Program and nominated for a 2024 Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance as Caleb McKinnon.
+He is nominated for a 2026 Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance as Bradley "Smitty" Smith on Beyond the Gates.

 Early life

 Mike Manning is from Thornton, Colorado.
 His parents are Michael Sr. and Susan Manning.
 The oldest of three children, he has a younger brother named Jonathan and a younger sister named Alyssa.
 He grew up in Colorado and Florida.

 Manning was involved with children's theater.
 He started acting in high school in productions of And They Dance Real Slow in Jackson and Oliver!, based on the classic Charles Dickens story.
 He was described in his MTV biography as "the typical jock...a star athlete, prom king, popular with all the girls...an all around golden child from a Christian family."